doriav20/Courses-Manager/README.md

 can be modified to suit your preferences.
 To create a configuration file, run the `main.py` script and choose the option to create a new configuration file.

-The configuration file is a JSON file with the following structure:
+The configuration file is an ini file with the following structure:

 ```json
 {